 - Introductory Lectures

-- Study skills afternoon
+- Study skills and welfare afternoon

 - Health and safety at work lectures

 - How to read the lecture card

 - Essential equipment

 These notes are intended for students who are transferring into the Engineering Tripos from other Departments and those who are undertaking an exchange at the Department.

 You might also find the Terminology Guide for Cambridge and/or Engineering-specific jargon, abbreviations and acronyms useful as you settle in to the Department.

 Transferring students are urged to make an appointment with the Industrial Experience Coordinator at the earliest opportunity.
 Visit the industrial placement website for further information.